 Any irregular conduct of meetings shall be unconstitutional and shall accordingly be null and void.

 The use of disparaging, obscure, diminishing, abusive, insulting or any offensive word or statement that is unbecoming of a good parliamentarian at a meeting by a member against the party or fellow party member shall attract disciplinary action.
-Fighting, unruly behaviour, indecent dressing, etc shall be similarly treated.
+Fighting, unruly behavior, indecent dressing, etc. shall be similarly treated.

-Any member deviating from these rules or from the agenda .of a meeting shall be immediately called to order by the Chairman or by another member raising a point of order.
+Any member deviating from these rules or from the agenda. of a meeting shall be immediately called to order by the Chairman or by another member raising a point of order.